Church of Scotland: Church offices

 The Church of Scotland Offices are located at 121 George Street, Edinburgh.

 These imposing buildings—popularly known in church circles as "one-two-one"—were designed in a Scandinavian-influenced style by the architect Sydney Mitchell and built in 1909–1911 for the United Free Church of Scotland.
 Following the union of the churches in 1929 a matching extension was built in the 1930s.

 The offices of the Moderator, Principal Clerk, General Treasurer, Law Department and all the Church councils are located at 121 George Street, with the exception of the Social Care Council (CrossReach).
-The Principal Clerk to the General Assembly is the Rev Fiona Smith (the first woman to hold the post full-time), who succeeded Rev Dr George Whyte in 2022.
+The Principal Clerk to the General Assembly is Fiona Smith (the first woman to hold the post full-time), who succeeded George Whyte in 2022.

 Publications

 The following publications are useful sources of information about the Church of Scotland.